openstack/puppet-keystone/README.md

 Limitations
 ------------

-* All the keystone types use the CLI tools and so need to be ran on the keystone node.
+* All the keystone types use the CLI tools and so need to be run on the keystone node.

 ### Upgrade warning

-* If you've setup Openstack using previous versions of this module you need to be aware that it used UUID as the dedault to the token_format parameter but now defaults to PKI.
-If you're using this module to manage a Grizzly Openstack deployment that was set up using a development release of the modules or are attempting an upgrade from Folsom then you'll need to make sure you set the token_format to UUID at classification time.
+* If you've setup OpenStack using previous versions of this module you need to be aware that it used UUID as the default for the token_format parameter but now defaults to PKI.
+If you're using this module to manage a Grizzly OpenStack deployment that was set up using a development release of the modules or are attempting an upgrade from Folsom then you'll need to make sure you set the token_format to UUID at classification time.

 Beaker-Rspec
 ------------